Roar (2022 TV series): Release

 All eight episodes of Roar were released on April 15, 2022.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 71% approval rating with an average rating of 6.3/10, based on 34 critic reviews.
 The website's critics consensus reads, "The feminist themes of Roar don't carry smoothly across some installments, but the sheer amount of talent on hand comes through loud and clear."
 Metacritic, which uses a weighted average, assigned a score of 57 out of 100 based on 13 critics, indicating "mixed or average" reviews.

 "The Woman Who Was Fed By a Duck"

-In May 2022, the British TV show Gogglebox featured a scene from the fifth episode "The Woman Who Was Fed By a Duck" wherein the duck performs a sex act on the woman.
+In May 2022, the British TV show Gogglebox featured a scene from the fifth episode "The Woman Who Was Fed By a Duck" wherein the duck rapes or performs a sex act on the woman.
 The broadcast of this scene resulted in over 200 complaints to the broadcasting regulator, Ofcom.